Prague Entry Requirements

 Embassy/Consulate

-Check your government's travel advisory website (e.g., travel.state.gov for US, gov.uk for UK) for contact details and local assistance.
+Check your government's travel advisory website for location details and emergency contact procedures.

 Immigration Authority